Best Sites to Find a No Fee NYC Apartment in 2023

 Yes, this really happens, and it's actually common practice.

-Hidden fee #2: OP's make landlords less willing to negotiate
+Hidden fee #2: landlords less willing to negotiate

-Other times, landlords may list an apartment with an "OP", which stands for "Owner Pays" (the broker fee).
+Landlords may also list an apartment with an "OP", which stands for "Owner Pays" (the broker fee).

 These are also more common when the rental market is weak.
 When you rent an apartment with an "OP", you don't have to pay the broker fee.
-At closing, the landlord cuts a check to the broker, typically worth one month of rent (we've witnessed this happening).
+At closing, the landlord cuts a check to the broker, typically worth one month of rent.

 Now imagine you’re the landlord, and two prospective renters come to see your apartment.